How to send money overseas

 - Competitive exchange rates.
 Bagging a great foreign exchange rate is key to getting the most bang for your buck.
 Generally speaking, IMT specialists apply lower margins to your transfer, which means you wind up with more foreign currency at the other end.

 - Fee free transfers.
 If you’re wondering how to transfer money overseas without fees, then here’s your answer.
-Many IMT specialists are fee-free when you transfer money overseas online or even over the phone.
+Many IMT specialists charge little to no transfer fees when you send money overseas online or even over the phone, although some may require you to transfer above a certain amount before waiving such fees.
+Also be mindful, third-party fees (e.g. from the recipient's bank) may still apply.

 - Often online only.
 If you’d prefer to have in-person help when setting up your transfer, keep in mind that many specialists operate online only, though they’ll likely have online chat or phone helplines if you get stuck.

 - Face-to-face service.
-Most banks offer the option of setting up and transferring in-branch, incase you want a human touch when sending money overseas.
+Most banks offer the option of setting up and transferring in-branch, in case you want a human touch when sending money overseas, although in-branch transfers tend to come with higher transfer fees.

 - Convenience.
 Chances are if you’re with a big bank you could easily transfer money overseas through them.
 This might make sense for you if you’re doing a one-off transfer and don’t want to go through the trouble of choosing a new provider.